Packing Lists

 Snow Pickets | Snow, Group | An option if snow anchors need to be built.
 Not necessary for Mt.
 Whitney trip (leaders will have it) |

-Avalanche Beacon | Snow |
+Snowshoes | Snow |

 Clothing